-South Carolina requires authorization and consent for treatment, payment and healthcare operations.
-HIPAA does nothing to change this requirement by law in South Carolina.
-I may disclose PHI for the purposes of treatment, payment and healthcare operations with your consent.
-You have signed this general consent to care and authorization to conduct payment and healthcare operations, authorization me to provide treatment and to conduct administrative steps associated with your care (i.e. file insurance for you).
+South Carolina requires authorization and consent for treatment, payment, and healthcare operations.
+HIPPA does nothing to change this requirement by law in South Carolina.
+I may disclose PHI for the purpose of treatment, payment, and healthcare operations with your consent.
+You have signed this general consent to care and authorization to conduct payment and healthcare operations, authorizing me to provide me to provide treatment and to conduct administrative steps associated with your care (i.e. file insurance for you.)

 Additionally, if you ever want me to send any of your protected health information of any sort to anyone outside my office, you will always first sign a specific authorization to release information to this outside party.
 A copy of that authorization form is available upon request.
-The requirement of you signing an additional authorization form is an added protection to help insure your protected health information is kept strictly confidential.
-An example of this type of release of information might be your request that I talk to your child's teacher about his/her behavior and what this teacher might do to be of help to your child.
-Before I talk to that teacher, you will have first signed the proper authorization for me to do so.
+The requirement of you signing an additional authorization form is an added protection to help insure your protected heath information is kept strictly confidential.
+An example of this type of release of information might be your request that I talk to your child's school teacher about his/her ADHD condition and what this teacher might do to be of help to your child.
+Before I talk to that teacher, you will have to have first signed the proper authorization for me to do so.

 There is a third, special authorization provision potentially relevant to the privacy of your records: my psychotherapy notes.
-In recognition of the importance of the confidentiality of conversations between therapist-patient in treatment settings, HIPAA permits keeping separate "psychotherapy notes" separates from the overall "designated medical record."
-"Psychotherapy notes" cannot be secured by insurance companies nor can they insist upon their release for payment of services.
-"Psychotherapy notes" are my notes "recorded in any medium by a mental health provider documenting and analyzing the contents of a conversation during a private, group or joint family counseling session and that are separated from the rest of the individual's "medical record."
-"Psychotherapy notes" are necessarily more private and contain much more personal information about you, hence the need for increased security of the notes.
-"Psychotherapy notes" are not the same as "progress notes" which provide the following information about your care each time you have an appointment at my office: medication monitoring, assessment/treatment start and stop times, the modalities of care, frequency of treatment furnished, results of clinical tests, and any summary of your diagnosis, functional status, treatment plan, symptoms, prognosis and progress to date.
+In recognition of the importance of the confidentiality of conversations between therapist-patient in treatment settings, HIPPA permits keeping separate "psychotherapy notes" separate from the overall "designated medical record."
+"Psychotherapy notes" cannot be secured by insurance companies nor can they insist upon their release for payment of services as has unfortunately occurred over the last two decades of managed mental health care.
+"Psychotherapy notes" are my notes "recorded in any medium by a mental health provider documenting and analyzing the contents of a conversation during a private, group or joint family counseling session and that are separated from the rest of the individual's 'medical record.""
+"Psychotherapy notes" which provide the following information about your care each time you have an appointment at my office: medication prescriptions and monitoring, assessment/treatment start and stop times, the modalities of care, frequency of treatment furnished, results of clinical tests, and any summary of your diagnosis, functional status, treatment plan, symptoms, prognosis and progress to date.

-Certain payers of care, such Worker's Compensation and some short-term disability insurers, require the release of both your progress notes and my psychotherapy notes in order to pay for your care.
+Certain payers of care, such as Medicare and Worker's Compensation, require the release of both your progress notes and my psychotherapy notes in order to pay for your care.
 If I am forced to submit your psychotherapy notes in addition to your progress notes for reimbursement for services rendered, you will sign an additional authorization directing me to release my psychotherapy notes.
-Most of the time I will be able to limit reviews of your protected health information to only your "designated record set" which includes the following: all identifying paperwork you completed when you first started your care here, all billing information, a summary of our first appointment, your mental status examination, your individualized, comprehensive treatment plan, your discharge summary, progress notes, reviews of your care by managed care companies, and any authorization letters or summaries of care you have authorized me to release on your behalf.
+Most of the time I will be able to limit reviews of your protected health information to only your "designated record set" which includes the following: all identifying paperwork you completed when you first started your care here, all billing information, a summary of our first appointment, your mental status examination, your individualized, comprehensive treatment plan, your discharge summary, progress notes, reviews of your care by managed care companies, results of psychological testing, and any authorization letters or summaries of care you have authorized me to release on your behalf.
+Please note that the actual test questions or raw data of psychological tests which are protected by copyright laws and the need to protect patents from unintended, potentially harmful use are not part of your "designated mental health record."